SilentViewer807/Weather-App/README.md

    npm install
    ```
 4. Set up environment variables:
-   * Create a file named `.env` in the root directory.
+   * Rename .env.example to a file named `.env` in the root directory.
    * Add your OpenWeather API key inside the file:
      ```env
      VITE_OPENWEATHER_API_KEY=your_own_api_key